 Prerequisite: Reading proficiency Introduction to Computer Programming is an introductory Object-Oriented programming course using the C++ programming language.
+Students will learn to code, compile and test programs and will incorporate looping, decision programming language.
 Students will learn to code, compile, and test programs and will incorporate looping, decision making, functions, and various data structures including arrays and classes.
-This course is designed for students pursuing a Graphics/Web Developer degree or a fouryear degree in Computer Science and for the Associate33 of Science students who need C++ as their programming language.
+This course is designed for students pursuing a Graphics/Web Developer degree or a four-year degree in Computer Science and for the Associate33 of Science students who need C++ as their programming language.
 (F,S)